Michael Grade: BBC

-Grade joined BBC Television in early summer 1984, becoming Controller of BBC 1 on 1 September 1984, taking, as he told Michael Freedland, "the biggest pay cut in history"; his salary went down from $500,000, excluding large bonuses, to £37,000 a year.
-Later he became Director of Programmes in 1986, and managing director Designate in 1987, before leaving the BBC at the end of 1987.
-His three-year tenure as a BBC Controller was controversial.
+In early summer 1984, Bill Cotton recruited Grade for BBC Television, where he became controller of BBC 1 on 1 September 1984, taking, as he told Michael Freedland, "the biggest pay cut in history"; his salary went down from $500,000, excluding large bonuses, to £37,000 a year.
+Later he became director of programmes in 1986, and managing director designate in 1987, before leaving the BBC at the end of 1987.
+His three-year tenure as a BBC controller was controversial.

 Grade cancelled the rights to screen Dallas while fighting Thames Television for the rights to the series (although this decision was subsequently reversed).
-He cut short the expensive serialisation of The Tripods trilogy, written by John Christopher, because he was dissatisfied with the ratings it had achieved after two seasons.
+He cut short the expensive serialisation of The Tripods trilogy, written by John Christopher, because he was dissatisfied with the ratings it had achieved after two series.
 He also considered cancelling the sitcom Blackadder, judging the first series to be unfunny.
 In exchange for renewing Blackadder, he required that it become a wholly studio-based production on a lower budget.

-Grade agreed to commission Dennis Potter's serial The Singing Detective (1986) after a brief meeting with Jonathan Powell, then the BBC's Head of Drama.
+Grade agreed to commission Dennis Potter's serial The Singing Detective (1986) after a brief meeting with Jonathan Powell, then the BBC's head of drama.
 It was a highlight of this period, but came under criticism from Mary Whitehouse and the tabloid press for its content.
-Referring to the depiction of an illicit sexual encounter in Episode Three, Grade said: "There are very few people in television drama that you are prepared to trust with scenes like this.
+Referring to the depiction of an illicit sexual encounter in episode three, Grade said: "There are very few people in television drama that you are prepared to trust with scenes like this.
 But Dennis Potter is one of them".

-During his time as Controller, Grade was also responsible for purchasing the Australian soap opera Neighbours for BBC1's new daytime schedule; it debuted on British television on 27 October 1986.
-He was also responsible for repeating Neighbours, at first exclusively an afternoon programme, in a later timeslot (on the advice of his daughter, Alison, who was annoyed that she could not watch it due to her being at school).
+During his time as controller, Grade was also responsible for purchasing the Australian soap opera Neighbours for BBC1's new daytime schedule; it debuted on British television on 27 October 1986.
+He was also responsible for repeating Neighbours, at first exclusively an afternoon programme, in a later timeslot (on the advice of his daughter, Alison, who was annoyed that she could not watch it because she was at school).
 This proved to be a successful scheduling decision, with audiences in excess of 18 million for the new 5.35 pm broadcasts.
 Other successes during Grade's tenure included the debut of soap operas EastEnders and Howards' Way in 1985 and the hospital drama Casualty in 1986.
 He was also praised by Bob Geldof for agreeing to broadcast the charity rock concert Live Aid for 24 hours.

 In November 1984 he decided to end screening beauty pageants, stating, "I believe these contests no longer merit national air time.
 They are an anachronism in this day and age of equality and verging on the offensive."